webagency-jt/client_app_api/README.md

 This repository is the api of the internal client platform

 ## Todo list
+todo list for crud (without permission) each one refer to controller, repository, schema ...
 - [ ] User
 - [ ] Notifications
 - [x] UserSettings